 Produced in Castile La Mancha, in Spain, Manchego is probably the best known of the Spanish sheep's milk cheeses.

-The shape of Manchego is very characteristic and defined, due to the traditional use of esparto grass molds which leave an imprinted zigzag pattern on the sides of the cheese.
-The small wooden boards used for pressing mark the typical wheat ear pattern into the top and bottom of the wheels.
+Manchego's shape is characteristic and defined, due to the traditional use of esparto grass molds which leave an imprinted zigzag pattern on the sides of the cheese.
+The small wooden boards used for pressing the cheese mark the Manchego's typical wheat ear pattern into the top and bottom of the wheels.

-As cheeses mature (curado - 6 months), flavors mellow and become more rounded, with notes of caramel and nuts, while maintaining a pronounced acidity.
-The Viejo cheeses (aged one year) have a texture that is drier and more crumbly and the interior is butterscotch-colored.
+Younger versions of Manchego have aromas of slightly sour cream and cheesecake and sweet, tangy flavors with notes of hay, grass, and fruit.
+As cheeses mature (curado - 6 months), the flavors mellow and become more rounded, gaining notes of caramel and nuts, while maintaining a pronounced acidity.
 The flavor is sweet and lingering.

-Manchego pairs extremely well with a glass of fino sherry and a slice of fig cake.
+Manchego pairs well with a glass of fino sherry and a slice of fig cake.